Lizhecheng02/Kaggle-MAP/README.md

-# 15th Place Solution Writeup
+# This is the 15th Solution for [Kaggle MAP Competition](https://www.kaggle.com/competitions/map-charting-student-math-misunderstandings)

 First of all, thanks to my team members: @jjinho @ky8ori @masasato1999 @lizhecheng we work together to achieve the 15th rank on the private leaderboard.
 Even though the shake down made us miss the gold medal, we have a wonderful journey in this great competition.

-## lizhecheng and ky8ori
+## lizhecheng and ky8ori part

 We use 8 x A100 80GB GPUs for parallel experiments.